ContentSide/French_Knowledge_Graph/README.md

 ## Instruction:

 Simply download the `./benchmarks/RezoJDM16K` folder and use it for Knowledge Graph Emebedding Models available in OpenKE.
 Run jupyter notebook `./src/4-OpenKE_2_KGE_Models.ipynb` which is created for this purpose.

+## Description of Source Notebooks

+The source jupyter notebooks in this repository is for recreation the dataset with RezoJDM dump:
+- 1-Dump2CSVs.ipynb : converts RezoJDM dumps to CSV format files with simple preliminary filters.
+- 2-CSV2Triplets.ipynb : converts CSV format files into triplets.
+- 3-Triplets2OpenKE.ipynb : convert triplets to OpenKE graph format.
+- 4-OpenKE_2_KGE_Models.ipynb : use OpenKE graphs for trainnig with different knowledge graph embedding models.

 ## Performance: